katharinehogan/resilience-education/README.md

 Resources are current as of July 21st, 2022.
 The resources in this repository are not currently being actively developed.

 To submit feedback:
-1) email Katharine Hogan at katharine.hogan@huskers.unl.edu
+1) email Katharine Hogan at kfehogan@gmail.com
 or
 2) fill out the anonymous Google form at: https://bit.ly/3gOeLDT